-There are 20 total dams located in Fort Bend County.
-The Nationals Inventory of Dams does not list the hazard potential classification for any of the 20 dams in the County (USACE 2022).
+There are 19 dams located in Fort Bend County; of which, two are listed as having a high hazard potential and 17 are listed as having a low hazard potential.
+All 19 dams are state regulated (USACE 2022).
 Table 4.3.1-1 lists the documented dams in Fort Bend County.
-Figure 4.3.1-1 shows the dam inundation hazard area for Fort Bend County.
+Figure 4.3.1-1 shows the dam inundation hazard areas for the three major dams located in the County.
+To view the dam inundation hazard area for individual jurisdictions, refer to Section 9, Jurisdictional Annexes.